gdlc/STT465/samplingI.md

 ## How do we sample from p(X,Y)?

 We will consider thre methods.
-The first one is a very simple one.
-T
+The first one is a very simple one: we sample directly from the joint distribution!

 **(0) Sample directly from the joint distribution**